 Registered and Drop in programs will be affected while moving through the enhanced public health measure framework refer to www.hamilton.ca/recreation for updated information.

 Am I required to wear a mask during my program?

-Wearing a mask or face covering will be required in enclosed public spaces under City of Hamilton By-Law 20-155.
+Yes.
+Wearing a mask or face covering is required in enclosed public spaces under City of Hamilton By-Law 20-155.
 The mask or face covering should cover your nose, mouth and chin, without gapping.
-Wearing a mask or face covering is an additional measure we can take to reduce the transmission of COVID-19 and keep each other safe.
+Wearing a mask or face covering is an additional measure we can take to reduce the spread of COVID-19 and keep each other safe.

 I am over the age of 65 or immunocompromised and encouraged to isolate, can I still participate?